All Episodes

 I'm well.

-Because as you point out, Sean Breyer knows that there's a very good chance in the midterm elections in November, Democrats will lose control of the Senate, which of course confirms Supreme Court justices.
+Because as you point out, Sean, Breyer knows that there's a very good chance in the midterm elections in November, Democrats will lose control of the Senate, which, of course, confirms Supreme Court justices.

 I don't think there's any way he can break that promise without causing enormous political fallout.

-Katanji uh Brown Jackson, uh the U.S. Court of Appeals in D.C., Leandra Krueger, who is uh on the California Supreme Court.
+So, you know, there are several people who are surely at the very top of the list, Katanji Brown Jackson, the U.S. Court of Appeals in D.C., Leandra Krueger, who is on the California Supreme Court.

 They're both fairly young.